 27 Dec Meet Dr. Jonathan Rehberg – Small town doctor, big city care

 Meet Dr. Rehberg, a Fellow of The American College of Obstetricians and Gynecologists and board-certified in Obstetrics and Gynecology.
 He is also a member of the Talladega County Medical Society and the Medical Association of the State of Alabama.
 Dr. Rehberg has a particular interest in minimally invasive gynecologic surgery, including laparoscopic hysterectomies, and is a member of the American Association of Gynecologic Laparoscopists.
+He handles a range of services, from delivering babies to annual gynecological exams to breast cancer.

 Dr. Rehberg is married, and he and his wife have three boys, including identical twins!
 He enjoys family activities, golf, photography, and relaxing in the back yard with friends.
 In this post, he tells us the story of how he became the premier provider of gynecological and obstetrics care in Sylacauga and the surrounding areas.